PolymerLabs/start-polymer3/README.md

 A simple Polymer 3.0 demo app.
 See it deployed at [start-polymer3.firebaseapp.com](https://start-polymer3.firebaseapp.com).

+Notes:
-Note: Please use the latest version of Chrome or Safari to view the app.
+* Please use the latest version of Chrome or Safari to view the app.
 It uses native [dynamic imports](https://developers.google.com/web/updates/2017/11/dynamic-import).
+* The `polymer build` command is still in progress, and won't handle dynamic imports.

 * [Install the Polymer CLI and its prerequisites](#install)
 * [Clone this project and serve it locally](#clone)